 A Business Improvement District (BID) is a defined area in which a levy is charged on all business rate payers in addition to the business rates bill.
 This levy is used to develop projects which will benefit businesses in the local area.
 There is no limit on what projects or services can be provided through a Business Improvement District.
 The only requirement is that it should be in addition to services provided by local authorities.
 Improvements may include, but are not limited to, extra safety/security, cleansing and environmental measures.
+An example is Rugby First which employs Town Rangers to patrol the streets and assist with incidents of anti-social behaviour.
 There is some evidence that BIDs are effective in reducing low level business crime and anti-social behaviour.
-Information on current and developing BIDs can be found at: https://britishbids.info/services/bid-index
+Information on current and developing BIDs can be found at: https:// britishbids.info/services/bid-index